JohnLCaron/rlauxe/README.md

 Note 1: "The software offers several options for picking {𝑆_𝑐}, including some based on simulation."
 SHANGRLA doesnt seem to have any non-simulation options.
 May be a terminology issue.

-Note 2: From STYLISH paper:

-        4.a) Pick the (cumulative) sample sizes {𝑆_𝑐} for 𝑐 ∈ C to attain by the end of this round of sampling.
-        The software offers several options for picking {𝑆_𝑐}, including some based on simulation.
-        The desired sampling fraction 𝑓_𝑐 := 𝑆_𝑐 /𝑁_𝑐 for contest 𝑐 is the sampling probability for each card that contains contest 𝑘, treating cards already in the sample as having sampling probability 1.
-        The probability 𝑝_𝑖 that previously unsampled card 𝑖 is sampled in the next round is the largest of those probabilities: 𝑝_𝑖 := max (𝑓_𝑐), 𝑐 ∈ C ∩ C𝑖, where C_𝑖 denotes the contests on card 𝑖.
-        4.b) Estimate the total sample size to be Sum(𝑝_𝑖), where the sum is across all cards 𝑖 except phantom cards.

-AFAICT, the calculation of the total_size using the probabilities as described in 4.b) is only used when you just want the total_size estimate, but not do the consistent sampling.

 ### Consistent Sampling